runely/calendar-homey/README.txt

 Setup

-- Open settings (configure app) and paste in the ical link
+- Open settings (configure app)
+    - Paste in the ical link
+    - Change the date/time format or use the default (your choice)

 Find Exchange Online ical link